CLS in the Press Posted May 23, 2022

 Portuguese is also the language of literature, put to good use by luminaries such as author Paulo Coelho, Nobel Prize-winning writer José Saramago, and poet Fernando Pessoa.
 English words such as flamingo, zebra, marmalade, and molasses have their roots in Portuguese; it’s one of the Romance languages, derived from Latin.
 Although there are some differences in dialects spoken in Latin America, Africa, and Europe, grammar and most of the vocabulary is the same.

-On the other side of the world, Angola is also enjoying an economic boon, propelled by its vast reserves of oil.
+On the other side of the world, Angola is also enjoying an economic boom, propelled by its vast reserves of oil.
 Portuguese is the dominant language of business in Angola, Mozambique, and other African nations, and minerals and oil are among their major exports.
 Asian countries such as China, South Korea, and Japan are increasing their diplomatic, trade, and financial ties with Portuguese-speaking countries.

 Featured Alumni Profiles